nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 * `--force_single_end` - forces the analysis to use single end processing; for paired end datasets, this means only R1 is used; for single end datasets, this should have no effect

-* `--reference_store_path` - specifies the directory to store the Ensembl fasta and gtf files (Default: within the directory structure created by default in the launch directory)
+* `--reference_store_path` - specifies the directory to store the reference fasta and gtf files (Default: within the directory structure created by default in the launch directory)

-* `--derived_store_path` - specifies the directory to store the tool-specific indices created during processing (Default: within the directory structure created by default in the launch directory)
+* `--derived_store_path` - specifies the directory to store the tool-specific indices created during processing (Default: within the directory structure created by default in the launch directory) `

-* `--runsheet_path` - specifies the path to a local runsheet (Default: a runsheet is automatically generated using the metadata on the GeneLab Repository for the OSD dataset being processed)
+* `--runsheet_path` - specifies the path to a local runsheet (Default: a runsheet is automatically generated using the metadata on the OSDR for the dataset being processed)
-  > This is required when prcessing a non-OSD dataset as indicated in [Approach 3 above](#4c-approach-3-run-the-workflow-on-a-non-glds-dataset-using-a-user-created-runsheet)
+  > This is required when prcessing a non-OSDR dataset as indicated in [Approach 3 above](#4c-approach-3-run-the-workflow-on-a-non-genelab-dataset-using-a-user-created-runsheet)

 * `--mode` - specifies which pipeline to use: set to `default` to run GL-DPPD-7101-G pipeline or set to `microbes` for the GL-DPPD-7115 prokaryotic pipeline (Default value: `default`)
   > This allows the workflow to process either eukaryotic (default) or prokaryotic RNAseq data using the appropriate pipeline